vaicys/pony-printer/README.md

 Usage: drag image on EXE application using Windows Explorer or specify image list on command line

-Use case: Real the project title :)
+Use case: read the project title :)